Mike Dean (music producer): Career

 Dean went on to mix, produce, and master widely throughout American hip-hop.
 He has become known for producing work with Kanye West.
 After initially contributing to the mixing of West's albums The College Dropout and Late Registration, Dean contributed as producer on West's albums Graduation, My Beautiful Dark Twisted Fantasy, Yeezus, The Life of Pablo, Ye, and Donda.
 He also co-produced with West on his collaboration album with Jay-Z, Watch the Throne.
-Dean was an additional producer on "Mercy" and "Higher" on GOOD Music's 2012 compilation album Cruel Summer.
-Dean has made particularly heavy contributions on West's last albums and is credited on most tracks.
-Despite a fallout in 2022 with West, Dean is credited to have worked on at least the first of West's expected 3 studio albums after a musical hiatus with the song "Back to Me" on Vultures 1 featuring Freddie Gibbs.
+Dean was an additional producer on "Mercy" and "Higher" from GOOD Music's 2012 compilation album Cruel Summer.